iotaledger/hornet/docs/getting_started/installation_steps.md

 # Pre-built binaries
-Pre-built binaries are a great way how to get the latest single compiled executable in a single file including some default configuration `json` files.
+Pre-built binaries are a great way how to get the latest single compiled executable in a single file including some default configuration JSON files.

 This method is considered a bit advanced for production use since you have to usually prepare a system environment in order to run the given executable as a service (in a daemon mode) via `systemd` or `supervisord`.